redxdev/hvzapi-docs/Rest-API-Overview.md

 * The current version of the API is v1
 * The API only responds with JSON
-* The API currently only supports data collection.
-Registering tags and working with user profiles are not yet implemented.
+* The API handles game information (player list, infection list, etc), registering tags, registering antiviruses, and some *basic* profile settings

 # Accessing the API